Skip to content

 TITLE-ABS-KEY(language learning) AND TITLE-ABS-KEY(effect size)

 Counting and partitioning compose.
-Run scopus_count over the same years first, and if the total clears the ceiling you already know the year partition is needed rather than discovering it part way through a fetch.
+Run scopus_count over the same years first, and if the total clears the ceiling you already know the year partition is needed, well before a fetch is part way through.

 total = sf.scopus_count(q, years=range(2010, 2021))